giribabu-dev/giribabu-dev/README.md

 </h1>

 ## 🧑‍💻 About Me
-An enthusiastic **MERN Full Stack Developer** with a strong foundation in building static, dynamic, and responsive web applications.
+An enthusiastic **MERN Full Stack Developer** with a strong foundation in building static, dynamic and responsive web applications.
 My expertise lies in the **MERN Stack** — MongoDB, Express.js, React.js, and Node.js — through which I have developed full-stack applications, demonstrating my capability in both frontend and backend development.

 ---